 [Regulation 196C inserted in Gazette 10 Dec 2004 p.
 5897.]

 196D.
-Transfer of benefit or ETP
+Benefits from other schemes etc., transfer of to scheme by new Member

 (1) When a person becomes a Term Allocated Pension Member he or she must transfer to the Term Allocated Pension Scheme all or part of the benefit or eligible termination payment referred to in regulation 196B(1).

 (2) The person may also transfer to the Term Allocated Pension Scheme all or part of any other —